-These could be services like:

-• A sexual education class

-A job interview skills workshop

-A class about healthy ways to disagree with friends
+These could be services like a sexual education class, a job interview skills workshop, or a class about healthy ways to disagree with friends.
 We think these kinds of services are okay.
 We think autistic people and non-autistic people should be in them together.

-Have a goal of making autistic people look and act non-autistic.
+Have a goal of making autistic people look and act nonautistic.

 Some bad services have a goal of making autistic people act "normal."
 They want us to seem like we are not autistic.
 This hurts autistic people.
 It teaches us that being the way we are is bad.